-Pre-operational testing of the injection well will be completed after drilling to verify depth, thickness, porosity, permeability, and lithology, and the salinity of any formation fluids in all relevant geologic formations to ensure conformance with the injection well construction requirements under 40 CFR 146.86 and to establish accurate baseline data against which future measurements may be compared.
+Pre-operational testing will be completed to verify depth, thickness, porosity, permeability, and lithology of, and the salinity of any formation fluids in all relevant geologic formations to ensure conformance with the injection well construction requirements under § 146.86 and to establish accurate baseline data against which future measurements may be compared.

-In addition to the characterization data collected, additional information will be collected to serve as baseline data for the monitoring performed during the operation of the CO2 injection system.
+In addition to the characterization data collected during the installation of the injection well, information will be collected that will serve as baseline data for the monitoring performed during the operation of the CO2 injection system.
 A brief description of the baseline sampling/monitoring is provided in this section, and details are included in the Testing and Monitoring Plan (Permit Section 7).